Active Directory hybrid identity: Extend on-premise Active Directory identity to Entra ID

 How to develop a sound access management strategy in Azure Active Directory?

-Entra ID vs. on-premise Active Directory
+Entra ID vs. on-premises Active Directory

-Entra ID simplifies infrastructure and management
+Entra ID centralizes infrastructure and management

 • Entra ID integrates the Microsoft 365 applications most organizations use into a single platform.

-• Entra ID makes it easy to apply security policies and controls, including single sign-on (SSO) and multi-factor authentication (MFA).
+• Applying security policies and controls, including single sign-on (SSO) and multi-factor authentication (MFA)., is straightforward, and MFA connectivity no longer depends on VPNs.

 Active Directory offers greater control